moq-wg/moq-transport/draft-ietf-moq-transport.md

 The subscriber's priority can be changed via a SUBSCRIBE_UPDATE message.

-In addition, SUBSCRIBE specifies a Group Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be sent first when multiple Groups are available to send.
+In addition, SUBSCRIBE or SUBSCRIBE_OK specifies a Group Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be sent first when multiple Groups are available to send.